815 Naval Air Squadron: History

-Second World War
+Second World War (1939-1945)

+Swordfish

 The squadron formed at RNAS Worthy Down on 9 October 1939, from the remnants of 811 and 822 squadrons that had survived the sinking of their carrier HMS Courageous in September 1939, with Fairey Swordfish aircraft.
-The squadron disbanded in November 1939 but reformed the same month.
+The squadron disbanded in November 1939 and merged into 774 Naval Air Squadron but reformed the same month.

 In May 1940 the squadron provided support to the Dunkirk evacuation.
 In June 1940, the squadron embarked on HMS Illustrious and sailed for the Mediterranean in August, attacking and minelaying Benghazi, Rhodes and Tobruk.

 The squadron gained early fame with its involvement in the Battle of Taranto in 1940, when the Italian Battlefleet in harbour at Taranto was raided; which redefined the use of air power from the sea.
 The aircraft of the commanding officer was lost, against the crippling of half the Italian fleet.
 In March 1941, the squadron fought in the Battle of Cape Matapan.
 The squadron re-equipped in August 1941, with a mixture of Swordfish and Fairey Albacore aircraft, operating from shore bases in support of the North African campaign.

 In July 1943, 815 Squadron was assigned to No. 201 (Naval Co-operation) Group with a detachment of Swordfish assigned to AHQ Malta; the units participating in Operation Husky on 10 July 1943, before 815 Squadron was disbanded.

-On Fairey Barracudas
+Barracuda

+The squadron reformed on 1 October 1943 at RNAS Lee-on-Solent (HMS Daedalus), Hampshire, to operate Fairey Barracuda torpedo bombers.
+In January 1944, it became part of the 12th Naval TBR Wing.
+On 27 February, the squadron's Barracuda Mk II aircraft were embarked in the Ruler-class escort carrier, HMS Begum, while the squadron personnel were placed on the troopships SS Strathnaver and SS Aronda.
+HMS Begum departed from the Clyde on 3 March as part of Convoy KMF.29A, heading towards Alexandria.
+Via Ceylon, the ships eventually reached Madras harbour on the 11, and unloading commenced on the 14, with 815 Squadron scheduled to be accommodated at RAF St. Thomas Mount.

+It operated from the Illustrious-class aircraft carrier HMS Indomitable with the Eastern Fleet, It was part of the force which provided air-sea rescue and fighter cover for Operation Boomerang on 23 August, which was initiated to ensure air-sea rescue support during the air assaults conducted by XX Bomber Command on Sumatra prior to launching Operation Banquet on 24 August, which involved air strikes targeting Padang, Sumatra; Operation Light, a two-part initiative, aimed to execute air strikes against Japanese positions in Sigli, Northern Sumatra, Indonesia, along with conducting aerial reconnaissance over the Nicobar Islands on 17 and 18 September; Operation Millet, which entailed a naval bombardment and aerial attacks on Japanese positions in the Nicobar Islands from 17 to 20 October 1944, was strategically designed to serve as a diversion coinciding with the American invasion of Leyte in the Philippines.